 This will depend on a number of factors including the number of employees; the number of premises in your company and any specific requirements you may have.

 How much does it cost to implement the Management Standards?

-HSENI have a small dedicated team of advisors who provide free advice, guidance and support to organisations in completing the risk assessment process.
-While there is no hard charge for this service senior management commitment to the process is required.
+While there is no hard charge for this service, senior management commitment to the process is required.
 Staff should be encouraged to participate and allocated the time necessary to attend survey sessions and focus groups.

-Will the Management Standards make it easier for employees to sue for work-related stress?
+Will the Management Standards make it easier for employees to take legal action for work-related stress?

 No. The Management Standards approach should actually make it easier for employers to demonstrate they have acted reasonably – provided they have followed the Management standards or something similar.